 You can’t change the fact that you have CML.
 What you can change is how you live the rest of your life – making healthy choices and feeling as good as you can.

-Biopsy (BY-op-see): Taking out a small piece of body tissue to see if there are cancer cells in it.
+Biopsy (BY-op-see): Taking out a small piece of tissue or liquid from the body to see if there are cancer cells in it.

-Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): Tests in which thin, hollow needles are put into the center of a bone, usually the hip bone, to take out small amounts of bone marrow so that they can be looked at under a microscope.
+Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): Tests in which thin, hollow needles are put into the center of a bone, usually the back of the hip bone, to take out small amounts of bone marrow so that they can be looked at under a microscope.